LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 ## Fire it up! ##

 Now run the database.
-If you have done everything correctly the application should still show the user profiles we got from Auth0 but here is a bonus!
-The backend database token that was generated.
+If you have done everything correctly the application should still show the user profiles we got from Auth0 but here is a bonus, the backend database token was generated.

 <img src="../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC_p3/Display_backend_token_in_tblAccessTokenCache.gif" class="image fit" alt="Create_Machine_To_Machine_App"/>